jepstein-eagle/adaptable/packages/adaptableblotter-ng-aggrid/README.md

 #### Optional

-- onAdaptableReady: (adaptableApi: AdaptableApi) - gives you access to the Adaptable Api object
+- onAdaptableReady: (adaptableApi: AdaptableApi) - gives you access to Adaptable Api object

 ## Licences

-The Adaptable is a commercial product and requires a purchased licence for use.
+Adaptable is a commercial product and requires a purchased licence for use.

-The Adaptable licence covers both Adaptable.NET and Adaptable.JS versions, and offers regular updates and full support.
+Adaptable licence covers both Adaptable.NET and Adaptable.JS versions, and offers regular updates and full support.

-If you wish to evaluate the Adaptable before purchase, please contact us requesting a Trial Licence.
+If you wish to evaluate Adaptable before purchase, please contact us requesting a Trial Licence.

 Licences are sold to end-users typically in 'bands' so the price per user falls as volumne increases.
 There is also a Universal option which gives unlimited usage to unlimited users.

-Note: The Adaptable licence does not include the licence for the underlying grid - if you use a vendor grid that requires a commerical licence, you must purchase that separately.
+Note: Adaptable licence does not include the licence for the underlying grid - if you use a vendor grid that requires a commerical licence, you must purchase that separately.

-Please contact the Adaptable Tools Sales Team at sales@adaptabletools.com for more information.
+Please contact Adaptable Tools Sales Team at sales@adaptabletools.com for more information.

 ## Demo

-To see Adaptable.JS in action visit https://demo.adaptableblotter.com where you can see the Adaptable running againt a number of different dummy data sets using various underlying DataGrids.
+To see Adaptable.JS in action visit https://demo.adaptableblotter.com where you can see Adaptable running againt a number of different dummy data sets using various underlying DataGrids.

 ## Help

- Further information about the Adaptable is available at www.adaptabletools.com.
+ Further information about Adaptable is available at www.adaptabletools.com.
 And there is detailed Help at https://adaptabletools.zendesk.com/hc/en-us.

-Developers can see how to access the Adaptable programmatically at https://api.adaptableblotter.com
+Developers can see how to access Adaptable programmatically at https://api.adaptableblotter.com

-For all enquiries please email the Adaptable Tools Support Team at support@adaptabletools.com.
+For all enquiries please email Adaptable Tools Support Team at support@adaptabletools.com.

 [![Build Status](https://travis-ci.org/JonnyAdaptableTools/adaptableblotter.svg?branch=master)](https://travis-ci.org/JonnyAdaptableTools/adaptableblotter)